Quick

 07:14 And I also wanted to understand

-07:16 what the data structures associated
+07:16 what are the data structures associated

 07:20 to a code block, because I knew that